DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

     <img src='images/repr_shapefiles_2.png' width=175>

+    Navigate to the directory that contains shapefile.geojson and the associated tif image.
 Open an ipython terminal and filter your original shapefile for legitimate polygons.
 Use resolution to determine minimum and maximum acceptable chip size dimensions (generally between 30 and 125 pixels for pansharpened images).

         >> import mltools.geojson_tools as gt
         >> gt.filter_polygon_size('shapefile.geojson', 'filtered_shapefile.geojson', min_polygon_hw=30, max_polygon_hw=125)